009——Build log——Updated weekly

 Video Promotion Material for EIT-tek

-While I have been researching the type of electrodes to use, it occured to me that this isn't going to be a cheap project.
+While I have been researching the type of electrodes to use, it occurred to me that this isn't going to be a cheap project.
 To solve this issue I have decided to begin reaching out to potential sponsors / investors of the project, to be successful in this feat, we must first make a promotion video / an elevator pitch to convey the severity and importance of this product.
 It will also help EIT-tek on social media platforms to achieve a small but recognizable presence.
 I am specifically interested in the Good Neighbor Fund I will be interviewing my own sister as she is one of the most incredible athletes I know.
 Additionally I might reach out to some coaches of mine or hers.
 I will keep you all updated!

 #videography#filmmaking#dev-log